Vesicovaginal fistula: History

 Before the 19th century, women who suffered from VVF were judged harshly and rejected by society.
 Throughout the 19th century, treatment for VVF was limited because the practice of gynecology was perceived as taboo.
-Doctors were almost entirely male at this time and looking at a nude female, even for medical purposes, was seen as divergent from 19th-century values.
+Doctors were almost entirely male at this time, and looking at a nude female, even for medical purposes, was seen as divergent from 19th-century values.

 One of the most famous gynecological surgeons of this time was Dr. J. Marion Sims, who developed a successful technique for treating VVF in the mid-1800s, for which he is hailed as a pioneer of gynecology.
 But Sims was not the first American to perform successful VVF surgery, being preceded by John Peter Mettauer of Virginia in 1838 and George Hayward of Boston in 1839.

 Black enslaved women in the American South were particularly prone to VVF because they were denied proper nutrients and medical care.
 Sims performed on these women without anesthesia, which had not been introduced until after he started his experiments, and which in its infancy Sims hesitated to use.
 (Ether anesthesia was publicly demonstrated in Boston in 1846, a year after Sims began his experimentation.)
-Sims did not have a white female patient until he made ether available to them, although he publicly noted that he never resorted to using anesthetics because he believed that the pain did not justify the risks.
+Sims did not have a white female patient until he made ether available to them.
+He publicly noted that he never resorted to using anesthetics because he believed that the pain did not justify the risks.
 A detailed case study of Sims even discusses the case of a black woman who underwent three operations, all without anesthesia.
 It was considered acceptable to operate on them without anesthetic because, Sims claimed, African-American women have a naturally higher pain tolerance.

-The healing process of the VVF procedure is still arduous.
+The healing process of the VVF procedure remains arduous.
 To have a successful recovery from the surgery, it must be successful on the first attempt.
 Sims's operations on African-American enslaved women showcase the dangerous nature of the procedure.
 There still have not been clear instructions on how to properly recover from the procedure other than taking prescribed antibiotics.